abyssdigger/lgr/README.md

 ## Features

 - Multiple log levels: TRACE, DEBUG, INFO, WARN, ERROR, FATAL, UNMASKABLE
-- Thread-safe*, buffered logging with background processing
+- Thread-safe*, buffered logging with background processing for minimal goroutines i/o waiting
-- In-app logger multiple clients with own names and log level settings
+- In-app multiple disengageable logger clients with own names and log level settings
 - Per-client and per-output level-based filtering
 - Color and prefix customization per output
 - Fallback writer for error reporting
-- Implements `io.Writer` for use with `fmt.Fprintf` etc
 - Error-returning and convenience logging methods
+- Implements `io.Writer` for use with `fmt.Fprintf` etc*

-_* Be careful with usage as `io.Writer` - fmt module is not thread-safe, so unpredictable side effects can happen when using `fmt.Frint*(client, "message")` by logger clients running in separated goroutines.
-Use thread-safe `lgr.Log*()` instead._
+_*Be careful with usage as `io.Writer` - fmt module is not thread-safe, so unpredictable side effects can happen when using `fmt.Frint*(client, "message")` by logger clients running in separated goroutines.
+Use thread-safe `client.Log*()` instead._

 ## Basic Usage